Digital-Thought/dtPyAppFramework/docs/Command_Line_Arguments.md

 The **dtPyAppFramework** provides flexible command line argument handling to cater to the specific needs of your application.
 This is achieved by implementing the `define_args` method within your custom application class, which inherits from the `AbstractApp` class.

-## Customizing Command Line Arguments
+## Customising Command Line Arguments

 When you create an instance of your application class, you can define custom command line arguments by overriding the `define_args` method.
 This method is responsible for defining the command line arguments specific to your application.